Swisshenri/Mo08We04MachLearning/README.md

 Just copy the ".html" link of the file provided by Github into the first entry point provided.
 As soon as you do it, and as long as it is a valid Github link, two links will pop up.
 One is production and the other development.
-Now you can either use one or these two links.
-Copy one into you normal browser and you will see the correct display of the file.
+Now you can use either one or these two links.
+Copy it into you normal browser and you will see the correct display of the file.

 Information provided by Githack: